GuyPaddock/ruby-style-guide/README.md

 ### Inline API Documentation
 * <a name="rdoc-conventions"></a>
-  Use [YARD][http://yardoc.org/] and its conventions for API documentation.
+  Use [YARD][yard] and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
 <sup>[[link](#rdoc-conventions)]</sup>